Hamanako Tourism Zone

 「The Lake of the Sea」- A new story starting from Lake Hamana -

-Blessings sprang from the mountain, became a river and poured into Lake Hamana.
+Blessings sprang from the mountains, became a river and poured into Lake Hamana.
 The ebb and flow of the tide brought life from the sea, graceful and dynamic, and day by day as it changed, it brought Lake Hamana to life.
 As the lake changed forms from freshwater, to stagnant, to ‘Lake of the Sea’, more than 800 different kinds of seafood and other natural marine resources flourished, along with abundant nature, and waterside scenery that changes color from season to season.

 On the shores around this 'Lake of the Sea' people and objects collected.
 And they combined, not just taking advantage of nature's bounty like fishing and agriculture, but new industries have sprung forth - textiles, musical instruments, and means of transportation.
-World famous brands such as Toyota, Suzuki, Yamaha and Honda were also born here.
+World-famous brands such as Toyota, Suzuki, Yamaha and Honda were also born here.
 Lake Hamana is connected to the sea and to the mountains.
 Day by day it changes its shape and as if nurturing new life, it accepts this intermingling, rises to the challenge, and has the ethos of making new things, things that can take root in this region.

 The Characteristics of this Area